 Hypothesis.
 If we add a goal-picker at onboarding step 3, then D7 retention will rise from 22% to at least 24.5%, because users who self-select a goal anchor a return reason within the first session.

 Primary metric.
-D7 retention = returning session on calendar day 7 in the user’s local timezone.
-Likely measurement bug: server-UTC day boundaries undercount Asia/Pacific users by ~3 pp. Confirm the analytics pipeline uses install-local day before launch.
+D7 retention = a returning session on calendar day 7 in the user’s local timezone.
+Likely measurement bug: server-UTC day boundaries undercount Asia/Pacific users by a few points.
+Confirm the analytics pipeline uses install-local day before launch.

 Guardrails.
 Crash-free below 99.6% → pause and inspect.
-IAP/new-install down more than 5% on day 3 → pause; the goal-picker may be siphoning attention from the paywall.
+IAP per new install down more than 5% by day 3 → pause; the goal-picker may be siphoning attention from the paywall.
 Day-1 uninstall up more than 1 pp → kill; we are losing users at the new step.

 Ramp.
 Day 1-3 at 10/10/80 to validate instrumentation and guardrails.
 Day 4 ramp to 50/50 only if crash-free and uninstall guardrails are clean.
 Day 14 interim check for early-call eligibility.

 Stop.
-Ship if D7 lift greater than 1.5 pp with p less than 0.05 at day 14.
+Ship if D7 lift exceeds 1.5 pp with p < 0.05 at day 14.
 Kill on any guardrail trip.
-Extend is not available — marketing locks on day 25.
+Extension is unavailable; marketing locks on day 25.

 Not answered.
 This test does not tell us whether the goal-picker improves week-4 retention or LTV.
 Plan a follow-up cohort readout at week 4.